 Drone / Ambient

-Contemporary label run by Andrea Zarza of the British Library and Matthew Kent of Blowing Up The Workshop.
+UK Contemporary label run by Andrea Zarza and Matthew Kent.

 Rain, spit, ice, neon, mercury, arcing electricity, plants, steam, soil, and dust; this is dream music from Sa Pa.
 Following up on his 2015 debut 風物詩 [Fuubutsushi], In A Landscape provides rich content for fantasy and the fertile imagination, establishing a rich terrain of visual, poetic, and abstract sound that draws on techno and dub ambient.